Sumanathilaka/Romanized-Sinhala-to-Sinhala-Transliterator/README.md

-# Romanized Sinhala to Sinhala Transliteration
+# SwaBhasha : Romanized Sinhala to Sinhala Transliteration

 This repository provides a Romanized Sinhala to Sinhala transliteration tool, enabling users to convert Romanized Sinhala text into Sinhala script in real-time.
 The tool is designed for ease of use with features like word suggestions, easy modifications, and spacebar-triggered transliteration.